fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 In the literature around fairness in machine learning, one will often find the so-called "4/5ths rule" or "80% rule" used to assess whether a model (or mitigation technique) has produced a 'fair' result.
-This rule is an implementation of the demographic parity ratio introduced in the :ref:`disparity_metrics` section, with a result considered 'fair' if the ratio exceeds 80% for all identified subgroups.
+Typically, the rule is implemented by using the demographic parity ratio introduced in the :ref:`disparity_metrics` section, with a result considered 'fair' if the ratio exceeds 80% for all identified subgroups.
-*Unthinking application of this threshold is an extremely common abstraction trap.*
+*Unthinking application of this threshold is wrong in many scenarios.*

-The trap springs on three levels:

-1. Where is it valid?
+There are three particular things which should be considered before applying the "4/5ths rule" to a particular scenario:

-2. What does it mean, legally?
+1. What does the rule mean, legally?
+2. Where is the rule valid?
 3. Why 80%?

-*Where is the 4/5ths rule valid?*
-The answer is that it is only valid within a specific area of US federal employment law.
-Outside this context, the rule has no particular claim to validity.

-*What exactly does the rule mean?*
+**What exactly does the rule mean?**
 Legally, the 80% threshold is a limit for
-`prima facie evidence <https://en.wikipedia.org/wiki/Prima_facie>`_ that illegal discrimination has occurred.
+`prima facie evidence <https://en.wikipedia.org/wiki/Prima_facie>`_ that illegal discrimination has occurred relative to a chosen, relevant control population.
-However, is does not prove or disprove any case.
+However, it does not prove or disprove any case.
 It is possible to argue successfully that a demographic parity ratio of 50% is still fair.
 It is equally possible to argue that even at a 95% ratio, illegal discrimination has occurred.
+Conflating the *disparate impact metric* with the *legal finding of disparate impact* is a form of epistemic trespassing.

+**Where is the 4/5ths rule valid?**
+The answer is that it is only valid within a specific area of US federal employment law.
+Outside this context, the rule has no particular claim to validity.

-*Why is the ratio set at 80%?*
+**Why is the ratio set at 80%?**
 So far as we can determine, the value of 80% was negotiated as a political compromise.